EmmaRamirez/emmaramirez.me/posts/06-13-18/building-the-nuzlocke-generator.md

 ![nuzlocke-generator](../../img/nuzlocke-generator.png)

-After this, I got a great amount of user feedback, which was key to improving the implication.
+After this, I got a great amount of user feedback, which was key to improving the application.
 The feature I added soon after was an export and import format.
 Nuzlockes are all stored as JSON, so it's easy to serialize them into files that user can download, even without an actual backend.
 Alongside that, I continued adding more customization options and QoL improvements like autocomplete.

 I've also worked on making the design more responsive since it's not uncommon you'll be playing and your phone is closer than your computer.
 (This is another case for server-side improvements, since it enables logins).
 Redux-persist is still very useful, however, and its migration feature has allowed someone who started their template at `0.0.1-beta` (like me) still work with current iterations.